Evoke-Platform/evoke-sdk/packages/context/README.md

 Returns an object with the following properties:

 -   `app`: The currently loaded Evoke app.
--   `getDefaultPageSlug`: An asynchronous function that takes an `objectId` as a parameter and returns the default page slug for that object, if no default page slug is found and the object is a subtype, the page slug of the first ancestor with a default page will be used.
+-   `findDefaultPageSlugFor`: An asynchronous function that takes an `objectId` as a parameter and returns the default page slug for that object, if no default page slug is found and the object is a subtype, the page slug of the first ancestor with a default page will be used.
 It returns `undefined` if no default page slug is found for any ancestor type.

 Example usage: